-A study verified that the mechanisms of action of systemic corticosteroids in the treatment of acute MS relapses are thought to be attributed to immunologic alterations, including the reduction of lymphocyte counts and their presence at inflammatory sites.
+A study verified that the mechanisms of action of systemic corticosteroids in the treatment of acute MS relapses could be attributed to immunologic alterations, including the reduction of lymphocyte counts and their presence at inflammatory sites (by preventing them from crossing the blood-brain barrier to reach the central nervous system).
 This could result in a decreased number of IgG synthesizing cells in the central nervous system (CNS), and may reduce the blood-brain-barrier’s abnormally increased permeability (and decrease of active lesions).
-[1,2,3]

 Clinical Trials for Decadron

 A double-blinded, randomized trial compared dexamethasone to adrenocorticotropic hormone (ACTH) and methylprednisolone (MP).
 The study included 30 patients divided into three groups: 1) ACTH, 50 units/day for 7 days, then 25 units/day for 4 days, and then 12.5 units/day for 3 days; 2) dexamethasone, 8 mg/day for 7 days, then 4 mg/day for 4 days, and then 2 mg/day for 3 days; 3) MP, 40 mg/day for 7 days, then 20 mg/day for 4 days, and then 10 mg/day for 3 days.
 Each dose was administered by intravenous infusion in 250 ml of saline solution.
 Dexamethasone-treated patients showed better clinical improvement than those in other groups, the study found, and dexamethasone seemed to be the most effective of the three drugs studied.
 These results were published in the journal European Neurology in 1992.